 To solve a fluid mechanics or heat transfer problem, it is possible to solve it either mathematically (analytical solution) or numerically (numerical solution).
 The analytical solutions, based on the local form of the problem (Partial Differential Equations: "PDE" associated with initial and boundary conditions), cannot be determined in the case.
 The problem under study (the flow and heat exchange inside a flat plate solar collector) is modeled by the partial differential equations of conservation of mass, momentum and energy.
 These equations are known as the Navier-Stokes equations.
-These equations are strongly coupled to each other and they are not linear.
-In general, these equations do not admit analytical solutions except in very simplified cases [31].
+These equations do not admit analytical solutions except in very simplified cases [30].
 The general analytical solution of these equations fits into in the seven millennium problems.
 The objective of this chapter is therefore to present the mathematical model governing the problem studied.
 First, the geometry of the sensor studied will be presented.
 Then, the mathematical formulation of the Navier-Stokes equations will be presented for the two flow regimes: laminar and turbulent.

-2.2 Setting up the problem into equations:
+2.2 Setting up the problem into equations :